 Click the Actions drop-down menu, and then click Delete.

-Create users: local authentication
+Create users: local identity store

 Sign in to Tableau Server.